speedandfunction/starter-kit-marketing/README.md

 - [ ] **Update the `className` options in `app.js`.** This option is set for core widget types to provide CSS styling hooks.
 It is namespaced with `bp-` for "boilerplate."
 You will likely want to update that to match your general CSS class naming practices.

 ## Apostrophecms module extensions
-The below Apostrophecms extensions have been included within this themes main apostrophecms app.js file.
+The below Apostrophecms extensions have been included within this theme's main apostrophecms `app.js` file.

 - [ ] **@apostrophecms/form.** Allows editors to create their own forms for gathering and delivering user input.
 (View extension - https://apostrophecms.com/extensions/form-builder-3-x)